airbnb

 Make the Most of Your STRA Income: Smart Strategies

-If you rely on STRA income, navigating the 180-day Cap on short-term rentals can be challenging, but do not worry, because there are some strategies you can implement to boost your earnings.
+If you rely on STRA income (short-term rental income), navigating the 180-day Cap on short-term rentals can be challenging, but do not worry, because there are some strategies you can implement to boost your earnings.
 Below are the three main ones:

 Convert to Long-Term Rentals for 6 months

 One of the most effective ways to optimise your STRA income is to switch between long-term and short-term rental models based on the season.
-Since non-hosted short-term rentals are limited to 180 days per year, you can fill the remaining time by offering stays of 90+ days, which is classified as long-term rentals.
+Since non-hosted short-term rentals are limited to 180 days per year, you can fill the remaining time by offering stays of mid-term rentals (90+ days), which is classified as long-term rentals.

 How it works: